risk-first/website/introduction/De-Risking.md

 **Containing** risks means setting aside sufficient time or money to deal with them if they occur.
 This is an excellent approach for [Hidden Risk](Glossary#hidden-risk) or entire sets of minor [Attendant Risks](Glossary#attendant-risk).

 Whenever a project-manager builds slack into a project plan, this is **Containment**.
+"Time-Boxing" is also containment: this is where you give a piece of work a week (say) to prove itself.
+If it can't be done in this time, we move on and try a different approach.

 In the section on [Schedule Risk](Scarcity-Risk#schedule-risk) we are going to look in detail at how this works.

 ## Exploit

 **Exploiting** as a strategy usually means taking advantage of the upside of a risk.
 For example, ensuring enough stock is available to mitigate the risk of a rush on sales over the Christmas period, or ensuring your website has enough bandwidth to capture all the traffic headed towards it after it's featured on television.

-Going back to the example of home insurance, the Insurance company are **exploiting** the risk of my house burning down by selling me insurance.
+Going back to the example of home insurance, the Insurance company is **exploiting** the risk of my house burning down by selling me insurance.
 This is a common pattern:  wherever there is risk, there is likely to be a way to profit from it.

 Later, in the section on [Process Risk](Process-Risk) we'll be looking at how **exploiting risk** can happen organically within a company.

-## Isn't It Obvious?
+## Re-cap

-At this point, you might be wondering what all the fuss is about.
-This stuff is all obvious!
-It's what we do anyway!
-Perhaps.
-Risk management _is_ what we do anyway:

- > "We’ve survived 200,000 years as humans.
-Don’t you think there’s a reason why we survived?
-We’re good at risk management. " - [Nassim Nicholas Taleb, author of _The Black Swan_](https://www.zerohedge.com/news/2018-03-13/taleb-best-thing-society-bankruptcy-goldman-sachs)

-The problem is that although all this _is_ obvious, it appears to have largely escaped codification within the literature, practices and methodologies of software development.
-Further, while it is obvious, there is a huge hole:   Successful De-Risking depends heavily on individual experience and talent.

-If there are three take-aways from Risk-First, it is these:

-- Concentrate on Risks, not Goals (goals are risks in disguise, anyway)
-- Every action you take is De-Risking _something_ (or should be)
-- tbd.

-Risk-First has stressed the existence of [Hidden Risk](Glossary#hidden-risk) over and again, but _it's only hidden if you're not expecting it_.
-In part 2, we are going to look at all the places where [Hidden Risk](Glossary#hidden-risk) lives.
+Let's look at the journey so far:

+ - In [A Simple Scenario](A-Simple-Scenario) we looked at how risk pervades every goal we have in life, big or small.
+We saw that risk stems from the fact that our [Internal Model](Glossary#Internal-Model) of the world couldn't capture everything about reality, and so some things were down to chance.

+ - In the [Development Process](Development-Process) we looked at how common software engineering conventions like Unit Testing, User Acceptance Testing and Integration could help us manage the risk of taking an idea to production, by _gradually_ introducing it to reality in stages.

+ - Then, generalizing the lessons of the Development Process article, we examined the idea that [Meeting Reality](Meeting-Reality) frequently helps flush out [Hidden Risks](Glossary#hidden-risk) and improve your [Internal Model](Glossary#Internal-Model).

+ - In [It's All Risk Management](All-Risk-Management) we took a leap of faith:  Could _everything_ we do just be risk management?
+And we looked at the RAID log and thought that maybe it could be.

+ - Next, in [A Software Project Scenario](Software-Project-Scenario) we looked at how you could treat the project-as-a-whole as a risk management exercise, and treat the goals from one day to the next as activities to mitigate risk.

+ - [Evaluating Risk](Evaluating-Risk) was an aside, looking at some terminology and the useful concept of a Risk Register.

+ - We looked at [Cadence](Cadence), and how feedback loops allow you Navigate the [Risk Landscape](Glossary#risk-landscape) more effectively, by showing you more quickly when you're going wrong.

+What this has been building towards is supplying us with a vocabulary with which to communicate to our team-mates about which Risks are important to us, which actions we believe are the right ones, and which tools we should use.

+In the next section we will see [an example of this in action](A-Conversation).